I didn’t know it at the time, but the day I decided to start making better choices for me and my family, I’d embarked on a wellness journey.

 I’ve now begun to build a community to share information on living a natural lifestyle and using essential oils with another blogging friend, Brittany, from A Mama Tale.
 We’ve both taken the same journey and ended up with Young Living.
 We’re in different places on that journey, but we’re both still learning and growing.
 We’d love to have you join us and learn with us!
 This community is for anyone wanting to live a more natural lifestyle, because no one should be doing it alone.

-In this group, we’ll be chatting about oils (of course), but we’ll also be sharing so much more.
-Our journeys include so much more than oils.
-Our journeys include things like food, yoga, meditation, green cleaning, self discovery, and so much more.
-If this sounds like a community that can help you, you can join right here.
+In this group, we’ll be chatting about all of our favorite natural living topics.
+Things like food, yoga, meditation, green cleaning, self discovery, essential oils, and so much more.
+If this sounds like a community that can help you on your own wellness journey, you can join right here.
 I can’t wait to get to know you!